Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 Duration: 4

 Congratulations!
-You've successfully performed data engineering and data science tasks and trained a model to predict future taxi demand.
-Additionaly you practiced in creation of the LLM model to analyse sentiment analysis of the textual data.
-For each of those use cases you created a Streamlit application to analyse results.
+You've successfully performed data analytics, data engineering and data science tasks for various use cases.

-We would love your feedback on this QuickStart Guide!
-Please submit your feedback using this [Feedback Form](https://forms.gle/tGDzTpu41huWFDXi9).

 ### What You Learned